cs-open-project/projectsfound/README.md

 Description: A set of text-processing Java classes that provide Perl5 compatible regular expressions, AWK-like regular expressions, glob expressions, and utility classes for performing substitutions, splits, filtering filenames, etc.

 介绍: A set of text-processing Java classes that provide Perl5 compatible regular expressions, AWK-like regular expressions, glob expressions, and utility classes for performing substitutions, splits, filtering filenames, etc.

+### Pivot[Attic][构建可安装的网络应用]

+Description: Apache Pivot is an open-source platform for building installable Internet applications (IIAs).
+It combines the enhanced productivity and usability features of a modern user interface toolkit with the robustness of the Java platform.

+介绍: Apache Pivot is an open-source platform for building installable Internet applications (IIAs).
+It combines the enhanced productivity and usability features of a modern user interface toolkit with the robustness of the Java platform.

 ### Polygene[Attic]